jpurma/Kataja/README.md

 [Main site](http://www.kataja.purma.fi)

-Kataja is an open source visualization framework for researchers working with syntax of human languages.
+Kataja is an open source visualization tool for minimalist grammars of human languages.
-Kataja aims to be the best available tool for:
+Kataja helps you to:

- - **DRAWING** syntax trees
+ - **DRAW** syntax trees
- - **PRESENTING** syntactic phenomena
+ - **PRESENT** syntactic phenomena
- - **EXPERIMENTING** with syntax models
+ - **EXPERIMENT** with your own syntactic models

-The features will be added to satisfy these needs.

 Kataja is designed and developed by Jukka Purma and it is published under GPL3 license.
 See COPYING.
 The work here is the production part for PhD (Doctor of Arts) in Aalto University School of Art, Design and Architecture, supervised by doc.
 Saara Huhmarniemi (University of Helsinki, prev. supervised by Pauli Brattico) and prof. Teemu Leinonen (Aalto ARTS).